videolan/vlc/share/lua/README.txt

 3 - VLC specific Lua modules
 ============================

-All VLC specifc modules are in the "vlc" object.
+All VLC specifics modules are in the "vlc" object.
 For example, if you want to use the "info" function of the "msg" VLC specific Lua module: vlc.msg.info( "This is an info message and will be displayed in the console" )